 - Lower the heat to medium and add the remaining oil.
 When shimmering, add the flour.
 Whisk or stir for about 5 to 8 minutes to make a dark roux.

-- Remove the roux from heat and add the Trinity.
+- Remove the roux from heat and add the Trinity (yellow onions, bell peppers, and celery).
 Saute for about 8 minutes until the onions are softened and translucent.
 See Notes

 - Next add the garlic, some of the red pepper flakes, and about ½ the Herb and Spice Blend (not the Bay Leaves yet).
 Continue to saute until aromatic, about 2 minutes.